mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

     * Actors allow you to abstract synchronization and mutation in the framework.
     * actors provide a good way to make functional parts of your code work together, sharing mutable state in an abstracted manner
+* An
+  Actor is essentially a concurrent process that doesn’t constantly occupy a thread
+  * it only occupies a thread when it receives a message
+  * although
+    multiple threads may be concurrently sending messages to an actor, the actor pro- cesses only one message at a time, queueing other messages for subsequent process- ing
+* The main trickiness in an actor implementation has to do with the fact that multiple threads may be messag- ing the actor simultaneously.
+The implementation needs to ensure that messages are processed only one at a time, and also that all messages sent to the actor will be processed eventually rather than queued indefinitely.